jerryok826/rover-monitor/README.md

 ![Alt text](https://github.com/jerryok826/rover-monitor/blob/main/images/rover_monitor_pcb.jpg)

 ## Rover Monitor Project Description
 I wanted a convenient way to start/stop, shutdown and monitor the rover for problems.
 The board just uses the RPI's GPIO to drive the board with some C code.
 The code boots from startup and monitors the rover's battery voltage and current.
 It’s also convenient to have the rover's IP address for remote login.
 The V and I readings come from the rover's on board ina260 via i2c.
+The black bar is from the shutter effect and is normally not seen.
 Been using the board for IP info and shutdown for about a month.

 Features:
 1. Local IP address display.